-- a.
-Does the proposer's team include required expertise and demonstrated capabilities in both the proposed climate science and applied mathematics or computer science research topics? - b.
-Is the proposed team of researchers likely to work together in a cohesive and integrated manner?
-Have they demonstrated their ability to do so in the past? - c.
-Have the proposers demonstrated significant contributions on previous DOE-funded research (if applicable)?
+- Does the applicant's team include experts in both the proposed science and applied mathematics or computer science research topics? - Does the application describe a well-integrated team based approach to addressing the scientific goals? - Is the proposed team of researchers likely to work together in a cohesive and integrated manner?
+Have they demonstrated their ability to do so in the past?